 Architects and engineers utilize modeling of complex systems to predict the behavior of systems and components over time.
 MDC® is experienced in the use of all types of architectural and engineering models including 3-D CADD, 4-D CADD, estimating and cost models, energy consumption models, WUFI® and ASHRAE wall section analysis, financial models and animations of system operations to develop and explain the inter-relationships of components and systems.
+As such, our building information modeling (BIM) services are the most comprehensive in the industry.
 MDC® also uses critical path method schedules as models to understand and predict the impacts of unplanned events on the outcome of construction projects.

 MDC® has modeled and analyzed the following building system conditions using both traditional ASHRAE wall section analysis and WUFI® advanced modeling techniques.